ingadhoc/account-financial-tools/account_ux/README.rst

    * In order to see the change button in the invoice we should be added to the "Technical Settings / Show Full Accounting Features" group
    * We can restrict the change of the currency for a group of users by adding them to "Restrict Change Invoice Currency Exchange" group

 #.
-Add constraint invoice-journal-type to let the user create sales/purchase invoices exclusively in the respectives sales/purchase journals:
-#.
 Add amount_total and amount_untaxed in the invoice tree view as optional and hide fields
 #.
-Add new filter 'With resiual amount' on partner ledger
-#.
 Make Debit Note Origin field visible and editable by the user in the account.move form view.
 This will help to link new debit notes with the original invoice when this ones were not created from invoices "Add Debit Note" action button directly.
-#.
-Let the user to return the bank statement to open state without needing to unreconcile all the lines.

 Installation
 ============